ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 We no longer have all of the nesting we did before when using `then()`, and we even ended up with slightly fewer lines of code.
 Just imagine if I had included code for how to handle errors when I was using `then()`.
 We’d see an even bigger difference in number of lines!

 The general consensus is that async/await is much easier to write and use than `then()`.
-A huge bonus was that it wasn’t even that difficult to change over.
+And it wasn’t even that difficult to switch over.
 Granted it took a little research, but once I got the hang of it, it was smooth sailing.
-Now I’m even more confident that my project is in great shape, and even though I’ve already done my assessment, I can move on with clean code and a clear conscience.
+Now I can feel confident that my project is in better shape, and even though I’ve already done my assessment, I can move on with clean code and a clear conscience.

 <img src="https://media.giphy.com/media/7XZEvQlmM3DJm/giphy.gif" width="400px" height="400px">